jnlongnecker/Project0-1/README.md

+# Project Comments
+Be sure to separate your helper so that it only handles what it needs to.
+If we keep the trigger logicless to keep it easy to maintain but we just put everything in the same helper, that defeats a lot of the benefits we get from using helper classes.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.